damianmgarcia/MomentaMouse/README.md

 ### **Instance** Methods:

-- **getScrollerData** — Gets and returns an [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#objects) containing the following instance properties: active, scrollContainer, scrollableAxes, scrolling.<br><br>
+- **getScrollerData** — Gets and returns an [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#objects) containing the following instance properties: active, isCurrentlyHandlingPointer, scrollContainer, scrollableAxes, scrolling.<br><br>
 - **setDecelerationLevel** — Sets the deceleration of momentum scrolls.
 It returns the MomentaMouse instance.
   - _decelerationLevel_ — _"medium"_ — A [String](https://developer.mozilla.org/en-US/docs/Glossary/String) representing the deceleration level, which may be any of the following values: "none", "minimum", "low", "medium", "high", or "maximum".<br><br>
 - **setBorderBouncinessLevel** — Sets the bounciness of borders impacted by momentum scrolls.
 It returns the MomentaMouse instance.
-  - _borderBouncinessLevel_ — _"medium"_ — A [String](https://developer.mozilla.org/en-US/docs/Glossary/String) representing the border bounciness level, which may be any of the following values: "none", "minimum", "low", "medium", "high", or "maximum".<br><br>
+  - _borderBouncinessLevel_ — _"medium"_ — A [String](https://developer.mozilla.org/en-US/docs/Glossary/String) representing the border bounciness level, which may be any of the following values: "none", "minimum", "low", "medium", "high", or "maximum".
+Bouncing and overscroll effects are accomplished with CSS transforms, and therefore any value other than "none" will add a CSS transform declaration to the _scrollContainer_.
+Keep in mind that an element with a transform declaration value other than "none" will become a [containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block) for descendant elements that have [position](https://developer.mozilla.org/en-US/docs/Web/CSS/position) values of absolute or fixed.
+For fixed-position descendant elements, this means they will become fixed to the containing block rather than the viewport.<br><br>
 - **setGrabCursor** — Sets the [grab cursor](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor).
 It returns the MomentaMouse instance.
   - _grabCursor_ — _"grab"_ — A [String](https://developer.mozilla.org/en-US/docs/Glossary/String) representing the [grab cursor](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor).<br><br>
 - **setGrabbingCursor** — Sets the [grabbing cursor](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor).
 It returns the MomentaMouse instance.